tderrien/FEELnc/README.md

   Debug arguments:
       --keeptmp                           To keep the temporary files in a 'tmp' directory the outdir, by default don't keep it (0 value).
 Any other value than 0 will keep the temporary files
-      -v,--verbosity=0                         Which level of information that need to be print [ default 0 ] --seed=1234                           Used to fixe the seed value for the extraction of intergenic DNA region to get lncRNA like sequences and for the random forest [ default 1234 ]
+      -v,--verbosity=0                         Which level of information that need to be print [ default 0 ] --seed=1234                           Used to fixe the seed value for the randomisation of mRNA sequences by Ushuffle, the extraction of intergenic DNA region to get lncRNA like sequences and for the random forest [ default 1234 ]

-  Intergenic lncrna extraction:
-            -to be added

 ```